 So, how do we remedy something of this nature?

 Here’s a cleverly stupid idea.
 How about investors pour their “hard earned” (snicker) money into startups that develop mechanisms that will put all information you have stored on your computers and “smartphones” into a “cloud”?
 Oh wait, that’s happening already, right?
 I’ll go out on a limb here and assume you all read those privacy agreements, correct?
 Does it even matter, since English is a second language for the majority of you.
 These “cloud”-based startups are sifting and dissecting through your “clouds” [and “iClouds”] and they are analyzing everything in them.
 I wouldn’t be surprised if they know more about you than your own god-damn family knows about you.
 The information in those “clouds” will permit various companies to know exactly which buttons to push to get you to buy what they want you to buy–at any price.
 For instance, just think about your bills.

 In addition the aforementioned cleverly stupid idea, how about investors pour even more money into those “cloud”-based startups to incorporate something sinister the likes of facial recognition software that will be implemented with the electronic pricing displays?
-Just imagine walking up to an item and the electronic display pulls up a picture of you getting gang-raped in the back of some Klan-owned diner by a bunch of closeted, ofay pederasts known for splitting the anuses of five-year old boys.
-Suddenly, the price drops from $4.59 to $1.19.
-I guess, that’s a bad example since the price lowers in your favor, but only because you’re a cheap fuck (pun intended).
+Just imagine walking up to an item and suddenly, the price drops from $4.59 to $1.19.

 That would be individual pricing.